benyakirten/benyakir-writes/README.md

 > Add the showcase pages from benyakiredits.com
 > Add buttons to the theme customization page so they can be used in addition to the drag and drop features
-> Add unit tests for all the new components/functions/etc - these are: useMultiple, useToggle hooks; dom, other and strings utils; all the new theme variant components; the theme page; all the draggable components - I've decided I won't do unit tests for the headers since all their functionality is tested in the template pages.
+> Add unit tests for all the new components/functions/etc - these are: all the new theme variant components; the theme page; all the draggable components - I've decided I won't do unit tests for the headers since all their functionality is tested in the template pages.
 > Add customizable font sizes and allow all items to be moved around
 > Fix spacing in styled components